LeaderSpring, a project of the Tides Center

 LeaderSpring, a project of the Tides Center, fosters high-performing nonprofits, strengthens the leadership and management skills of executive directors, and promotes both cross-sector partnerships and leadership renewal.

-Through the Community Leadership Project, LeaderSpring provides leaders of color with an intensive, two-year and locally based on-the-job leadership and nonprofit capacity-building program.
+Through the Community Leadership Project, LeaderSpring provides leaders of color with an intensive, two-year and locally based on-the-job program to strengthen nonprofit leadership and capacity.

 Region Served: Greater San Francisco Bay Area